 To make an appointment to consult a book from the Fellows' Library, please contact the Librarian well in advance of travelling to Oxford.
 Capacity for external readers is limited and so you may be redirected to the Bodleian unless the Jesus College copy has particular interest.
-Note that the Fellows' Library is reached by two flights of stairs: we can offer alternative arrangements for consulting books on request.
+Note that the Fellows' Library is reached by twenty stairs: we can offer alternative arrangements for consulting books on request.
 Eduroam Wi-Fi is available and photography is permitted.

 The Wikipedia article on the College buildings summarises the history of the Fellows' Library.
 There is a useful overview of our special collections in Paul Morgan's Oxford libraries outside the Bodleian (2nd edition, 1980, pages 49–53) and a fuller account in C.J.
 Fordyce & T.M.
 Knox, ‘The Library of Jesus College, Oxford: with an appendix on the books bequeathed thereto by Lord Herbert of Cherbury’, Proceedings and papers of the Oxford Bibliographical Society, volume 5, part 2 (1937), pages 49–115.